sjd78/kai-ide-user-stories/wireframes.md

   - Command palette
     - Every entity (command, quick pick menu, and view) that is available in the extension should have a command palette entry to activate/display the entity

-  - Extension specific welcome page
+  - Extension specific welcome page, or general Welcome page having Konveyor walkthroughts on the getting started list

   - Walkthrough with steps:
     - Guided setup of Kai runtime
     - Manage analysis configuration profiles
     - Select active analysis configuration profile

-  - Editor view for guided setup of Kai runtime Wizard with steps:
+  - Guided setup of Kai runtime Wizard (editor view) with steps:
     - Select runtime
     - Configure the non-analysis configurations settings
-    - Configure credentials/secrets for LLM access
+    - Configure credentials/secrets/configurations needed for the LLM
-      - __This probably includes the LLM configurations!__
     - Verify the Kai runtime can be started with feedback in the view

-  - Editor view for managing analysis configuration profiles
+  - Manage analysis configuration profiles (editor view)
-    - View a list packaged and user profiles
+    - View a list of __packaged__ and __user__ profiles
     - View the details of a single profile
     - Create a new empty profile
       - A user create profile is where custom rules can be attached